-Border Patrol Agents are focused 24/7 on securing our international land borders and coastal waters between Ports of Entry.
-They safeguard the American people from terrorists and their weapons, drug smugglers, and illegal entry of undocumented aliens.
+Border Patrol Agents are focused 24/7 on securing our international land borders and coastal waters between ports of entry.
+They safeguard the American people from terrorists and their weapons, drug smugglers, and illegal entry of undocumented noncitizens.
 They truly exemplify U.S. Customs and Border Protection’s core values of integrity, vigilance, and service to country.

-- Detecting, preventing, and apprehending undocumented aliens, smugglers of aliens, and illegal narcotics by maintaining surveillance from covert positions at or near the 6,000 miles of Mexican and Canadian international land borders and over 2,000 miles of coastal borders;
+- Detecting, preventing, and apprehending undocumented noncitizens, smugglers of noncitizens, and illegal narcotics by maintaining surveillance from covert positions at or near the 6,000 miles of Mexican and Canadian international land borders and over 2,000 miles of coastal borders;

 - Responding to electronic sensor alarms in remote areas;

-- Interpreting and following tracks, marks, and other physical evidence of illegal aliens and smugglers;
+- Interpreting and following tracks, marks, and other physical evidence of undocumented noncitizens and smugglers;

 - Using cutting edge technology, such as infrared scopes during nighttime operations;